anglerud/makespace_servo_demo/docs/index.md

 Once flashed of course, the microcontroller operates without needing the programmer.
 We only use it to power the board after the first flash.

-You'll see the servo move between its two extremes continuousy.
+You'll see the servo move between its two extremes continuously.
 You'll also be able to see the control signal on the oscilloscope - and you can see what signal corresponds to what angle of the servo.